 I facilitate ongoing groups for girls with a focus on self-worth, relationships, and confidence-building.

-Agency supervision: Agencies looking to work with a supervisor to help their LMSW clinicians get supervision for their LCSW hours.
+--Agency supervision (agencies looking to work with a supervisor to help their LMSW clinicians get supervision for their LCSW hours): $125 per individual

 I thoroughly benefited from Erin's supervision, in large part due to her intuitive wisdom and thoughtful and effective advice.
 Erin's superb supervision allowed me to grow professionally, both in terms of my direct clinical work as well as understanding my role, responsibilities, and ability to help others to make changes in their lives.
 Erin challenged me, had high expectations while also allowing me to find my own approach which resulted in achieving my own professional development goals.
 I wouldn't be the social worker I am without Erin's guidance.

 I interned for Erin Nau from September of 2017 through August of 2018.
 During that time, she guided me in providing effective, culturally sensitive counseling services to individuals with breast cancer.
 Erin helped me identify and focus on each client's strengths and needs in order to provide person-centered treatment.
 What made supervision with Erin was so special was that she continuously checked in on my self-care routine to ensure that I was caring for myself throughout my internship.
 I am so grateful to have worked with her!